 - Garden / Poetic Web - Sites focused on reflection, gathering thoughts and obscurity - Naive Weekly

-- Neocities - A brand name for the web hosting company and community that houses many web revival sites
+- Neocities - A brand name for the web hosting company and community that houses many Web Revival sites - Neocities

 So what ties it all together?

-Web Revival enthusiasts come from all walks of life, however most share a few things in common and I will TRY to list them here:
+Web Revival enthusiasts come from all walks of life, however, most share a few things in common and I will TRY to list them:

-- Right to Repair - They value the freedom to control their own data and understand the tools they use.
+- Right to Repair - They value the freedom to make, break and repair their stuff - tinkering is a form of debate and protest

-Aside: When we say “the early web”, we are talking to the Tim Burners Lee vision of the web that was focused on the open exchange of information among all humanity; mixed with the chaos of Geocities.
-Geocities was an early web hosting platform that became many peoples first experience of “owning” their own space on the world wide web, it lead to some crazy designs and free expression that was more or less forgotten after social media appeared in the 00s.
+Aside: When we say “the early web”, we are talking about the Tim Burners Lee vision of the web that was focused on the open exchange of information among all humanity; mixed with the chaos of Geocities.
+Geocities was an early web hosting platform that became many people's first experience of “owning” their own space on the World Wide Web, it led to some crazy designs and free expression that was more or less forgotten after social media appeared in the 00s.

 How to surf the web!

 Surfing the web is about going on an adventure, it's about clicking links and seeing where they go.
-You wont find web revival sites on typical search engines, you wont find them on social media sites and there is no algorithm that will pick them out for you.
-To surf the web revival, you start on one site, you find links and you follow the trail; be brave, explore, keep going, keep going!
+You won't find Web Revival sites on typical search engines, you won't find them on social media sites and no algorithm will pick them out for you.
+To surf the Web Revival, you start on one site, you find links and you follow the trail; be brave, explore, keep going, keep going!